Erupting all over the Disrupt scene

 Transcribe & playback

-As Otter transcribes, it learns to pick up on keywords, which it then displays above the text.
+As Otter does its audio transcription, it learns to pick up on keywords, which it then displays above the text.

 Click on a keyword and Otter highlights it in the text, letting you toggle through every instance it’s been jotted down.
 There’s also a similar search function for words that did not make Otter’s “key” cut.